botr99/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 #### Receiving a tutee's payment (and setting a next payment due date): `… receive`

+If your tutee has paid his fees, you can clear all outstanding fees and set the next date to collect fees by.

 Format: `payment INDEX receive/[DUE_DATE]`